-Purpose To provide an overview of the role of OD & People in the event of a Pandemic Influenza outbreak Key information The Department of Health and NHS Employers published guidance on the key human resource issues that could arise in the event of an outbreak of pandemic flu including: how staff can be redeployed and how organisations can work together to sustain services to deal with the pandemic impact how the NHS should deal with the likely impact of the pandemic on staffing levels, for example by seeking to build up a reserve pool of potential staff to draw on to fill in gaps created by staff absence how to manage staff absence and in particular dealing with staff that have caring responsibilities, especially school age children ensuring staff are used most effectively and reassuring staff around issues such as discipline impact on terms and conditions of employment how to comply with the working time regulations Providing support to staff during the pandemic and the recovery phase. is the HR Lead for this plan.
-Absence from work in a pandemic It is accepted that during a pandemic there is potential to be a serious depletion of the workforce due to a number of factors that could include personal illness, family member illness, bereavement, and disruption of other sectors for example closure of nurseries, schools, residential / nursing homes or reduced public transport that can - severely impact on the ability of staff to attend work.
-Absence Reporting In order to minimise confusion in an already strained system, normal processes for reporting absence from work should be followed, with staff contacting their line manager / department in the first instance.
-In full escalation phase there will however be the need to obtain a more up to date picture of the situation across the Trust in order to monitor pressures, redeploy A1 resources and aid with Situation Reporting.
-Absence Managemen t Staff with caring responsibilities - Staff who have to stay at home to look after children, family members and / or friends as a result of illness or school / community closures where possible will be able to access the entitlements under the Trust' Leave Policy.
+Purpose To provide an overview of the role of OD & People in the event of a Pandemic Influenza outbreak Key information The Department of Health and NHS Employers published guidance on the key human resource issues that could arise in the event of an outbreak of pandemic flu including: how staff can be redeployed and how organisations can work together to sustain services to deal with the pandemic impact how the NHS should deal with the likely impact of the pandemic on staffing levels, for example by seeking to build up a reserve pool of potential staff to draw on to fill in gaps created by staff absence how to manage staff absence and in particular dealing with staff that have caring responsibilities, especially school age children ensuring staff are used most effectively and reassuring staff around issues such as discipline impact on terms and conditions of employment how to comply with the working time regulations Providing support to staff during the pandemic and the recovery phase.
+This forms the basis of the Trust response.
+The Trust Deputy Director Chief People Officer is the HR Lead for this plan.
+Absence from work in a pandemic It is accepted that during a pandemic there is potential to be a serious depletion of the workforce due to a number of factors that could include personal illness, family Absence Reporting In order to minimise confusion in an already strained system, normal processes for full escalation phase there will however be the need to obtain a more up to date ture of the situation across the Trust in order to monitor pressures, redeploy sources and aid with Situation Reporting.
+Absence Management Staff with caring responsibilities - Staff who have to stay at home to look after children, family members and / or friends as a result of illness or school / community closures where possible will be able to access the entitlements under the Trust's Special Leave Policy.
 In addition, in discussion with their Line Manager, staff will be able to access other flexible arrangements such as working different shift patterns, annual leave, time off in lieu (including a facility to "bank" time off against additional hours to be worked at a later stage) or unpaid leave.
 These must be agreed in advance.
 Unauthorised absence - A minority of staff may choose not to attend for work during a pandemic.
 The Trust will seek to ensure all staff are educated and informed to allay any fears that are causing them to consider non-attendance.
 If a member of staff fails or refuses to attend work, the absence will be treated as unauthorised, unpaid and could result in an investigation into the conduct of that member of staff under the Trust Disciplinary procedure.
 Mitigating the Impact of Staff In order to help mitigate the impact of flu on staff numbers the following options will be used: depletion Additional staff- recently retired staff will be asked if they are able to return to work.
 The Head of Working Planning and Information is able to run a report of all staff who have left in the last year.
 This will be refined to take out any staff who left due to ill health or dismissal and any whose last known address was outside the local area.
-This cohort will be contacted by the OD & People team, in liaison with their previous line manager, to see if they would be willing to return to work during the pandemic, what role they could fulfil and the appropriate grade for that role.
-A "fast track" reemployment process would include a health screening together with:

-Title: OD & People - Pandemic Influenza Serial Number: 03.051
+Title: OD & People - Pandemic Influenza Serial Number: 03.051 Owner: Deputy Chief People Officer Version: 3.0 Date: Review: November 2021 November 2

-Owner: Head of People Operations

-Version: 2.0 Date: Oct 2019 Review: Oct 2021